Ian-Voss/Quick-CSharp-Setup-VScode/README.md

   .Windows only.

 To run the script, open your cmd. then go to the directory where the script is located using CD. then type python "C# maker.py".

+Do let me know if you have any suggestions!